Oomphwork is for you if...

 But some of us have other ideas.
 We've had enough, and we're ready.
 We're ready to take a stand and look after our own needs and wellbeing too.
 We're ready to heal the impact of the whiplash, and ready to give ourselves some time and space.
 And we want to find some new ways to deal with everything.
-We may not be able to change our circumstances, but we're ready to choose how much they impact on us.
-Hell yes, we're ready for some fun and adventure, and we're ready to take a week away – just for ourselves!
+We may not be able to change our circumstances, but we're ready to choose how much they impact on us!

 As the weeks went by, she discovered that she actually quite liked having the time off.
 Circumstances had forced her to slow right down, and she began to re-evaluate her life.
 As we worked together, she began to connect with her true self again – and rediscovered things that had brought her fun and joy before she became shackled by her own self-imposed, limiting beliefs regarding her career.